Martiless/quiz-time/README.md

 ![Restart Game](documents/images/restart_username.PNG)

 ## Future Features:
+### Leader Board:
-* Leader Board: Initally I wanted a leaderboard to pop up at the end of the game when the user entered a username to show the top ten scorers of the game.
+Initially, I wanted a leaderboard to pop up at the end of the game when the user entered a username to show the top ten scorers of the game.
 This table would have been populated by data that had been stored in a JavaScript file.
-However, with time restictions, it was decided that this element of the game, for now, would not be included.
+However, with time restrictions, it was decided that this element of the game, for now, would not be included.

 ***
 [Back to top](#Quiz-Time)